JSTOR-Labs/plant-humanities/docs/pelargonium/README.md

 <param ve-entity eid="Q2344308" title="Boufarik">
 <param ve-entity eid="Q4092" title="Cape of Good Hope" aliases="Cap de Bonne Espérance">
-The Chiris company introduced a particular pelargonium hybrid, "_Geranium rosat_," to Boufarik, Algeria, selecting "a trentaine of wild Pelargonium species, from cells that are found most frequently in the Cap de Bonne Espérance region."[^ref34] That selection allowed the Chiris establishments to earn a stable profit.[^ref35] In 1865, Chiris built a 3,000 square meter factory in the Saint-Marguerite domain in Boufarik, which was first acquired in 1836.
+The Chiris. [^ref34] company introduced a particular pelargonium hybrid, "_Geranium rosat_," to Boufarik, Algeria, selecting "a trentaine of wild Pelargonium species, from cells that are found most frequently in the Cap de Bonne Espérance region."[^ref35] That selection allowed the Chiris establishments to earn a stable profit.[^ref36] In 1865, Chiris built a 3,000 square meter factory in the Saint-Marguerite domain in Boufarik, which was first acquired in 1836.
 Its production was centered on _Pelargoniums_, orange trees, and other aromatic plants.
 However, the headquarters in Boufarik closed once it was nationalized in 1963, as did the other headquarters in the former European colonies.
 <param ve-plant-specimen jpid="10.5555/al.ap.specimen.k000417315">
 <param ve-storiiies id="091ed" title="Anonymous, photographs of pelargonium fields and floricultural industry, Algeria, Source gallica.bnf.fr / BnF">

-Today, pelargonium oil continues to be industrially produced in factories across the globe, most notably in Egypt and China.[^ref36] Significantly, the confusion surrounding pelargonium nomenclature in Europe contexts also exists in China.
+Today, pelargonium oil continues to be industrially produced in factories across the globe, most notably in Egypt and China.[^ref37] Significantly, the confusion surrounding pelargonium nomenclature in Europe contexts also exists in China.
 More than 50% of Chinese packaging uses “Geranium Essential Oil” as its English translation, even though the product is labeled as _Tianzhu Kui You (Pelargonium Oil)_ in Chinese.
 It is said that the name _Tianzhu Kui_ was introduced by Junyu Zhang in 1933 based on his studies in Japan.
 The word _Tianzhu Kui_ is from _ゼラニウム_, which is pronounced as _Geranium_ in English.
 <param ve-map center="18.240663, 40.244245" zoom="2.9">
 <param ve-map-layer geojson url="https://raw.githubusercontent.com/djareid/Dumbarton-PH/master/industrial-oil.json" title="global geranium oil industries" active>
 <param ve-image fit="contain" url="https://raw.githubusercontent.com/JSTOR-Labs/plant-humanities/develop/images/Tianzhu_Kui.png" title="Chinese _Gongbi_ Line Drawing of a geranium, which is named _Tianzhu Kui_ (_Pelargonium_) in Chinese.
 Jin, Jiancheng, and Xun Zhang. _Chinese Gongbi Line Drawing of Hundred Flowers (Autumn and Winter)_.
 Tianjin Yangliuqing Fine Arts Press.
 2005.">